 4 – Hotels for families

-- Le Bahia del Duque is a high-end hotel located on the Costa Adeje, one of the largest seaside resorts in Tenerife.
+- Bahía del Duque ***** is a high-end hotel located on the Costa Adeje, one of the largest seaside resorts in Tenerife.
 Numerous amenities are offered for families, including 4 pools and 8 restaurants.
-Something to discover if you enjoy the beach.
+Something to discover if you enjoy sunbathing and chilling!
 Location.

-- Families looking for simplicity and comfort will love the Royal Hideaway.
-This hotel offers 114 luxurious apartments with a view of the sea.
-Have a personalized experience and discover Tenerife in all its glory.
+- Families looking for simplicity and comfort will love the Royal Hideaway Corales Suites *****.
+This hotel offers 114 luxurious apartments with a view of the sea, a COMPLIMENTARY kids-club for children from 3 to 16 years old and personalized experiences.
 Location.

 5 – Kid-friendly restaurant

 - M.B is the gastronomic restaurant by prestigious chef Martín Berasategui.
-This two star establishment located in The Ritz-Carlton Abama perfectly blends quality, service, and originality.
-Inspired by Basque cuisine while also offering international dishes, the menu at M.B highlights Spanish flavors.
+This two-star establishment located in The Ritz-Carlton Abama perfectly blends quality, service, and originality.
+Inspired by Basque cuisine while also offering international dishes, the menu at M.B highlights Spanish flavours.
 A great dining experience for gourmands of all ages.
 Useful information: Carretera General del Sur, TF-47, km 9, 38687 Guia de Isora Tenerife, Santa Cruz de Tenerife. +34 922 12 60 00.
 See the menu.
 Location.

 6 – Get around